Welcome to the Angeles National Forest!

 Discover Your Forest

-Prepare for winter weather because not all forest sites have LA's warm weather
+Not all forest sites have LA's warm weather...

 Save a life!...Park in designated parking areas, not blocking roadways, whenever you visit the Angeles National Forest and San Gabriel Mountains National Monument.
 This allows emergency vehicles to pass, thereby helping to save the life of someone's family member / friend or perhaps even your own in the case of a medical emergency or wildfire.